After login, you will be presented the SXMO interface as follows:

 If your phone has a wifi killswitch (like the Pinephone or Librem 5), make sure it is in the enabled position.

-Mobile data can be simarly added via the menu (Networks -> Add a GSM Network).
+Mobile data can be simarly added via the Networks Menu.
 It will ask for an APN, you may also consult the postmarketOS pinephone documentation for that aspect.

-You can use the Audio entry in the global system menu to toggle which audio output you want to send sound to.
+You can use the Audio Menu to toggle which audio output you want to send sound to.

 Sxmo's packages are currently distributed through packages in pmOS so when new package versions are periodically pushed; your install can be